hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 Data connectors can also define custom comparison operators using type `custom`.
 A custom operator is defined by its argument type, and its semantics is undefined.

-## Aggregation Functions
+## Aggregate Functions

-Aggregation functions extend the query AST with the ability to express new aggregates within the `aggregates` portion of a query.
+Aggregate functions extend the query AST with the ability to express new aggregates within the `aggregates` portion of a query.
 They also allow sorting the query results via the `order_by` query field.

 _Note_: data connectors are required to implement the _count_ and _count-distinct_ aggregations for columns of all scalar types, and those operator is distinguished in the query AST.
-There is no need to define these aggregates as aggregation functions.
+There is no need to define these aggregates as aggregate functions.

 For example, a data connector might augment a `Float` scalar type with a `SUM` function which aggregates a sum of a collection of floating-point numbers.

-Just like for comparison operators, an aggregation function is either a _standard_ function, or a custom function.
+Just like for comparison operators, an aggregate function is either a _standard_ function, or a custom function.

-To define an aggregation function, add a [`AggregateFunctionDefinition`](../../reference/types.md#aggregatefunctiondefinition) to the `aggregate_functions` field of the schema response.
+To define an aggregate function, add a [`AggregateFunctionDefinition`](../../reference/types.md#aggregatefunctiondefinition) to the `aggregate_functions` field of the schema response.

 For example: